kubernetes/enhancements/keps/sig-network/4444-service-traffic-distribution/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [X] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `ServiceRoutingPreference`
+  - Feature gate name: `ServiceTrafficDistribution`
   - Components depending on the feature gate: kube-controller-manager, kube-proxy, kube-apiserver

 ###### Does enabling the feature change any default behavior?

-No. (since we are giving precedence to the existing `service.kubernetes.io/topology-mode` over the new `routingPreference` field)
+No. (since we are giving precedence to the existing `service.kubernetes.io/topology-mode` over the new `trafficDistribution` field)

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?